 - Accessibility Fund.
-A new budget item to finance, where necessary, the implementation of alternative solutions to UDL-informed Online, Hybrid or Multi-access attendance options to reduce academic consequences to a student's absence. - Accommodation for Students with Disabilities.
-Institution-specific policies and guidelines used in arranging and assigning accommodations to students with disabilities. - Institutions.
-Any Canadian post-secondary institution and the governing bodies within such institutions. - Hybrid.
-The course activity has a mixture of mandatory in-person and online activities as designed by the instructor. - Multi-Access.
-The course activity gives students the choice to attend either in person or online, as designed by the instructor. - Online.
+A new budget item to finance, where necessary, the implementation of alternative solutions to UDL-informed Online, Hybrid or Multi-access attendance options to reduce academic consequences to a student's absence. - Accommodation Policy.
+A UBC policy that facilitates and formalizes the accommodation process for staff, faculty, student workers, postdoctoral fellows, and graduate students. - Hybrid.
+The course activity has a mixture of mandatory in-person and online activities as designed by the instructor. - Hybrid Work Program.
+A UBC program designed to allow hybrid work for staff, faculty, student workers, postdoctoral fellows, and graduate students.
+Specific positions, such as those in faculty are currently excluded from this program. - Multi-Access.The course activity gives students the choice to attend either in person or online, as designed by the instructor. - Online.
 The course activity is fully online and does not require any in-person attendance to complete. - Policy Development Committee.
-A group of community shareholders who develop proposed amendments for an Institution-specific policy and prepare a draft proposal in which its recommendations will be implemented. - Punitive Attendance Policies.
+A group of community shareholders who develop proposed amendments for a specific UBC policy and prepare a draft proposal in which its recommendations will be implemented.

+- Punitive Attendance Policies.
 Any academic policy or procedure based on in-person participation or attendance that negatively affects a student's overall grade.
 This includes regulations implemented by the department and within faculty-specific circumstances. - Students with Disabilities.
-Any post-secondary student who experiences (1) a significant and persistent mobility, sensory, learning, or other physical or mental health impairment, (2) functional restrictions or limitations of their ability to perform the range of life's activities; and (3) may experience attitudinal and/or environmental barriers that hamper their full and self-directed participation in post-secondary activities.
+Any UBC student who experiences (1) a significant and persistent mobility, sensory, learning, or other physical or mental health impairment, (2) functional restrictions or limitations of their ability to perform the range of life's activities; and (3) may experience attitudinal and/or environmental barriers that hamper their full and self-directed participation in University activities.